-- Current enrollment in the Bachelor's Degree Program in EVR at FIU. - Completed at least 75-90 undergraduate credit hours. - Current GPA of 3.25 or higher. - GRE combined score of 1000 (quantitative and verbal).
+- Current enrollment in the Bachelor's Degree Program in EVR at FIU. - Completed at least 75-90 undergraduate credit hours. - Current GPA of 3.25 or higher. - Official GRE scores.

 General Requirements

 - Completed Bachelor's Degree in EVR at FIU. - EVR 5320 Environmental Resource Management can substitute for EVR 4023 Biotic Resources for BS majors and be taken as an elective/area of concentration by BA majors. - BA and BS majors can take EVR 5355 Environmental Resource Policy instead of EVR 4352 US Environmental Policy. - Two-Three graduate electives (6-9 credits) can be counted towards areas of concentration for BA majors, or as electives or resource courses for BS majors. - Take one section of EVR Graduate Seminar for EVR 4920 Undergraduate Senior Seminar. - Students are expected to have 12-18 graduate course credits by the time they receive the undergraduate degree.